SmorgaTroid/Portfolio/_includes/04-lists.md

-## :sparkles: Just a few of my favorite things:
+## :sparkles: A few of my favorite things:
 * Reading a long fantasty series (my current obsession is anything by Brandon Sanderson)
 * Trying new VR and PC games
 * Hanging out with my husband and our two dogs